 Aghayev told that the problematic side of modern society serves as inspiration for his work.

 "I am trying to give some social messages through illustrations.
 Generally, my illustrations call for peace, tolerance, and secularism."

 To the intermixing of selfie culture with religious imagery.

 However, that hasn't stopped him from making work he feels reflects modern society.
 In his most recent project, called Modern Zombies, Aghayev portrays how people behave based on mass influences and power.

-The project mostly features people acting as zombies, covers subjects such as war, intolerance and torture.
+The project mostly features people acting like zombies, covers subjects such as war, intolerance, and torture.

-For more of Aghayev's excellent work, check out below!
+Check out the extraordinary of Aghayev's excellent work, below!